Cold-Blooded and Warm-Blooded Animals

-Hot-blooded animals get energy from their food.
+Warm-blooded animals get energy from their food.
 A large portion of this is used to control body temperature.
 They have to eat more often than cold-blooded animals.
 Example: if you haven’t eaten for a long time, you might notice that you start to get cold and shiver.
 When you eat something, you get warmer.

 • Feathers, fur and fat

-Hot-blooded animals almost all have fur, feathers or a thick layer of fat.
+Warm-blooded animals almost all have fur, feathers or a thick layer of fat.
 Some animals even get a thicker coat in winter, called their winter coat.
 It starts to grow when it gets colder outside and is shed again in spring.
 Dog owners will know all about this, as there will be much more hair lying around in shedding season.

 Birds keep warm with their fluffy down.
 These feathers are so cozy and warm that they’re often used in winter coats.
 Marine mammals like whales have a thick layer of blubber to protect them from the cold.

+Cold-blooded animals cannot control their own body temperatures.
+They adapt to the temperature of their surroundings.
+When it’s very cold outside, their body temperature decreases.
+When it’s very warm, it increases.
 These animals aren’t very active in the cold, as it would take up too much energy.
 They need energy from the sun in the form of heat.
 That’s why you can see reptiles and amphibians basking on rocks to actively increase their body temperature.
 If they get too hot, they withdraw to a cave.